 If you have the right skill set, recruiters will help you find the right job offer that fits your current level as they have as much interest in finding the right employee for the right business as you do.

 A key bit of advice - always be polite and timely when you reply to recruiters.
 They may make or break your chances of getting a job in Canada.
 Why can they have this much impact on your application?
 Simple, recruiters are the ones who first introduce you to new potential employers.

 If you give a bad first impression, not only will you not get that interview, you may also be blacklisted on their recruitment list too.

 It may come as no surprise that potential employers will check out your social media accounts.
-So as much fun as you had at that party last night, uploading videos of you dancing on table tops may not give a very favourable impression about your work ethics to potential employers.
+So as much fun as you had at that party last night, uploading videos of you dancing on tabletops may not give a very favorable impression about your work ethics to potential employers.

 In the same way that having an overpowering presence on social media is a bad thing, having a very small media presence can also be an issue.
 Employers may be a bit worried if they cannot find you anywhere online, even if this is just to feel out your general likes or dislikes.

 Certain online CV websites like LinkedIn now allow you to have online recommendations from your coworkers that can really add potential to your applications.
 Since many people actually trust reviews more than they trust one person saying they can do the job.
 This does give you more credibility as a potential applicant and makes your application stand out from the crowd.

 Want to find out some more top tips to get a job in Canada, now you can.